 LAW 610 Moot Court (3 hours) This course is designed to prepare the student for courtroom testimony.
 Prosecution and defense attorneys will serve as instructors.
 Topics include examination of expert witnesses, admissibility of evidence, maintaining a chain of custody, use of notes and reports while on the witness stand, and courtroom ethics and protocol.

-LAW 620 Analysis of Biological Evidence (3 hours) A required course for the Certificate Program and the Masters Degree, this course presents a series of lectures given by invited experts in biological evidence.
+LAW 620 Analysis of Biological Evidence (3 hours) This course presents a series of lectures given by invited experts in biological evidence.
 Topics include collecting biological evidence, examination of hair, DNA evidence, and the analysis of blood and other body fluids.
 This course will allow students to be introduced to the latest developments in the fields of biological evidence.
 A series of landmark cases will be used to illustrate the role of this type of evidence in forensic science.

-LAW 630 Analysis of Physical Evidence (3 hours) A required course for the Certificate Program and the Masters Degree, this course presents a series of lectures by invited experts in physical evidence.
+LAW 630 Analysis of Physical Evidence (3 hours) This course presents a series of lectures by invited experts in physical evidence.
 Topics include collecting physical evidence, fingerprints, tool marks, ballistics, and fiber analysis.
 This course will allow students to be introduced to the latest developments in the field of physical evidence.
 A series of landmark cases will be used to illustrate the role of this type of evidence in forensic science.

 LAW 670 Graduate Internship (3 hours) This Internship is a three credit hour course that is an applied learning opportunity for your Master’s of Applied Science Degree in Forensic Investigations.
 It requires the student to engage in a field experience of at least 150 hours, provide documentation and evaluation of work experience, participate in online discussions, and develop a paper which is of publishable quality.

-LAW 680 Research and Publication (3-6 hours) A required course for the Masters Program designed to allow students to develop independent research projects or case studies.
+LAW 680 Research and Publication (3-6 hours) Students develop independent research projects or case studies.
 Students should select an advisor with expertise appropriate for the proposed project.
 The culmination of the project is the presentation of the work at a regional or national meeting and acceptance for publication in a recognized professional journal.
 Research projects are usually awarded 3 hours credit and case studies 1 hour credit for each case.
 Students are limited to three case studies for credit.
 Offered on demand.

-LAW 596-599 or 696-699 Special Topics in Forensics (3 hours) Courses that have been offered in the past are Law 625 Crime Scene Reconstruction, Law 635 Internet Commerce Fraud and Investigation, and Law 640 Cyber Crime Investigation.
+LAW 596-599 or 696-699 Special Topics in Forensics (3 hours) Varying topics in forensics and police investigation.
+Previously offered course topics included: Crime Scene Reconstruction, Internet Commerce Fraud and Investigation, and Cyber Crime Investigation.